 - Age: Applicants must be at least seventeen (17) years of age.

-The following organizations offer programs that are approved Registered Pharmacy Technician Training Programs.
+The following entities offer Board of Pharmacy approved pharmacy technician training programs.
 Below are links to external websites of these approved programs for your reference.
 For questions about navigating the listed websites and the programs that have been accredited or approved by one of the following, please contact the organization directly.

 - Pharmacy technician training programs accredited by the American Society of Health-System Pharmacists.